RWS/studio-api-docs/apiconcepts/translationmemory/working_with_language_resources.md

 ------
 Translation memories have support for storing custom language resources, such as segmentation rules, abbreviations, ordinal followers and variables.
 Storing these resources in the translation memory ensures that the correct resources are consistently being used when segmenting content that is targeting the translation memory.
 This ensures consistent, optimal translation re-use.

-The language resources within a translation memory or language resources template are represented by a `LanguageResourceBundleCollection`.
-This is a collection of `LanguageResourceBundle` objects, each of which represents language resources for a specific language.
+The language resources within a translation memory or language resources template are represented by a [LanguageResourceBundleCollection](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.LanguageResourceBundleCollection.yml).
+This is a collection of [LanguageResourceBundle](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.LanguageResourceBundle.yml) objects, each of which represents language resources for a specific language.
 A translation memory can store language resources for its source language or languages.

-Server-based translation memories have the ability to inherit their language resources from a language resources template (`ServerBasedLanguageResourcesTemplate`).
+Server-based translation memories have the ability to inherit their language resources from a language resources template ([ServerBasedLanguageResourcesTemplate](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ServerBasedLanguageResourcesTemplate.yml)).
 When that is the case, the field definitions can be centrally managed via the language resources template, but not on the translation memory itself.
 For more information, see [Working with Language Resource Templates](working_with_language_resource_templates.md).

 There are four types of customizable language resources: